-The 2007, 2013 and 2018 waves of the CHIP survey elicit self-reported information on individuals' college entrance exam (Gaokao) scores.
-Gaokao is one of the most important educational institutions in China.
-It is administered nationwide in the early summer each year to high school graduates in the academic track, whose eligibility for college admissions is virtually entirely determined by their Gaokao score.
 Students with Gaokao scores above a threshold are eligible for 4-year universities, and those with scores above a lower threshold may be admitted to a 3-year college.

-The raw Gaokao scores differ by year-province-subject track (sciences v. humanities) and are not directly comparable.12 Following Démurger, Hanushek, and Zhang (2019), we normalize them in two steps.
+Importantly, the raw Gaokao scores differ by year-province-subject track (sciences v. humanities) and are not directly comparable.12 Following Démurger et al. (2024), we normalize them in two steps.
 First, because the maximum possible score varies with the specific test, we divide individual scores by the maximum possible score of each specific test.13 Assuming that the population distributions of Gaokao scores are comparable over time and across provinces and subjects, we then convert this percentage score into a z-score with a mean of zero and a standard deviation of one.
 The normalization is performed for the entire sample of individuals reporting the Gaokao score regardless of their current work status.
 While the assumption of a common distribution across provinces is strong and untested, it is unlikely to affect our empirical results.
-All of our estimates below include province fixed effects so that the comparisons are restricted to within-province comparisons.14 In the regression analyses we use
+All of our estimates below include province fixed effects so that the comparisons are restricted to within-province comparisons.14 In the regression analyses we use the Gaokao z-score as a measure of individual cognitive skills; we however do not presume that they fully capture productivity differences among individuals.